Free City incident: Impact on the Korean People

 On November 22, 1922, the Soviet Union annexed the Far Eastern Republic, claiming all the populace there as their citizens, including Koreans residing there.
 With the newly established Soviet rule, circumstances began to change.
 To discourage further immigration, 700 to 800 Koreans were deported from Okhotsk to the Empire of Japan in 1925.
 That same year, a proposed Korean ASSR, which would give Koreans autonomy, was rejected by Soviet officials.
 The 1926 Soviet Census enumerated 169,000 Koreans, 77,000 Chinese and 1,000 Japanese in the Far East Region.
 During the collectivization and the Dekulakization campaigns in the 1930s, more Koreans were deported from the Soviet Far East.

 Due to lingering sentiments from the Russo-Japanese War and contemporary disdain for imperialist Japan, Soviet officials increased their suspicion and mania towards the Soviet Koreans, fearing they could remain loyal subjects of the Empire and be used by Japan for espionage or "counter-revolutionary propaganda."
 They also feared that Japan could use an increasing presence of Koreans in the U.S.S.R. to justify the expansion of the boundaries of Korea.

-Between 1928 and 1932, anti-Korean and anti-Chinese violence increased in the Soviet Far East, causing 50,000 Korean emigrants to flee to Manchuria and Korea.
+Between 1928 and 1932, anti-Korean and anti-Chinese popular violence increased in the Soviet Far East, causing 50,000 Korean emigrants to flee to Manchuria and Korea.
 On April 13, 1928, a Soviet decree was passed stipulating that Koreans should be removed away from the vulnerable Soviet-Korean border from Vladivostok to the Khabarovsk Oblast, and to settle Slavs in their place, mostly demobilized Red Army soldiers.
 An official plan intended to resettle 88,000 Koreans without citizenship north of Khabarovsk, except those who "proved their complete loyalty and devotion to Soviet power."

 In 1937, Stalin's deportation of Koreans in the Soviet Union took place.
 Almost the entire Soviet population of ethnic Koreans were forcibly relocated to Kazakhstan.